ansible/ansible/docs/docsite/rst/scenario_guides/guide_cloudstack.rst

 Regions
 ```````
-If you use more than one CloudStack region, you can define as many sections as you want and name them as you like, e.g.:
+If you use more than one CloudStack region, you can define as many sections as you want and name them as you like, for example:

 .. code-block:: bash